tus/tus-js-client/README.md

 * The Checksum extension requires that the checksum is calculated inside the browser.
 While this is totally doable today, it's particularly expensive and time intensive for bigger files and on mobile devices.
-One solution is to utilise the new Web Crypto API, which probably offers better performance and security, but you could argue whether it has reached critical mass yet.
+One solution is to utilize the new Web Crypto API, which probably offers better performance and security, but you could argue whether it has reached critical mass yet.

-* The Concatenation extension is mostly meant for parallel uploads where you need to utilise multiple HTTP connections.
+* The Concatenation extension is mostly meant for parallel uploads where you need to utilize multiple HTTP connections.
 In most cases, this does not apply to the environment of the browser but it can also be used for different things.

 At the moment, coverage for these extensions is not great but we promise to